ajhalthor/pubsub-application/README.md

 #Publisher-Subscriber model (implementation)

-- Every "user" has their own list of topics they follow i.e. a list of topics to which they *subscribed*.

-- When one of the *publishers* writes a book/blog, notify the users who subscribed to the topic

-- Optionally add/remove any number of :
+Every "user" has their own list of topics they follow i.e. a list of topics to which they *subscribed*.
+When one of the *publishers* writes a book/blog, notify the users who subscribed to the topic.
+Optionally add/remove any number of:
 1. Users(Subscribers)
 2. Publishers
 3. Topics